aptos-labs/aptos-core/README.md

 ## Contributing

-You can learn more about contributing to the Aptos project by reading our [Contribution Guide](https://github.com/aptos-labs/aptos-core/blob/main/CONTRIBUTING.md) and by viewing our [Code of Conduct](https://github.com/aptos-labs/aptos-core/blob/main/CODE_OF_CONDUCT.md).
+You can learn more about contributing to the Aptos project by reading [Contribution Guide](https://github.com/aptos-labs/aptos-core/blob/main/CONTRIBUTING.md) and by viewing our [Code of Conduct](https://github.com/aptos-labs/aptos-core/blob/main/CODE_OF_CONDUCT.md).

 Aptos Core is licensed under [Apache 2.0](https://github.com/aptos-labs/aptos-core/blob/main/LICENSE).